HendogUK/OpenPHT-Embedded-1.9/README.md

 * `DISTRO=OpenPHT PROJECT=WeTek_Hub ARCH=aarch64 make image`
 * `DISTRO=OpenPHT PROJECT=Odroid_C2 ARCH=aarch64 make image`
 * `DISTRO=OpenPHT PROJECT=Intel_EGL ARCH=x86_64 make image`

 * Use `OPENPHT_REPO`, `OPENPHT_SETTINGS_REPO` and `OPENPHT_BRANCH` to change what repository and branch of OpenPHT(-settings) to build

-**In order to build aml builds you must place your device dtb in the directory "/tools/place-dtb-here/"**
+**For aml builds you must place your device dtb in the directory "/tools/place-dtb-here/"**

 To find your required dtb reference here: